ifandelse/writing/techpro/Hands On React Part 2/post.md

 Let's see [this in action](http://jsfiddle.net/ifandelse/Z2FLA/):

-<iframe width="100%" height="300" src="http://jsfiddle.net/ifandelse/Z2FLA/embedded/result,js,html,css" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe style="width: 100%; height: 665px" src="http://jsfiddle.net/ifandelse/Z2FLA/embedded/result,js,html,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 > Heads up - I'm using [jquery-mockjax](https://github.com/appendto/jquery-mockjax) to mock HTTP endpoints in all of the fiddles for this post.
 However, as far as the components go, they're think they're making AJAX calls (and they are, we're just intercepting them with mockjax).